So here we are, the main reason I took this trip: TPC Sawgrass. It’s on the bucket list of most every avid golfer. It was definitely high on mine!

 Speaking of creepy, we crossed paths with his ugly-ass turtle on the 9th fairway of the PLAYERS Stadium course:

 I had one other thing on the agenda this day: the World Golf Hall of Fame in St. Augustine (which I had been by the day before when I played the King & Bear Course—it and the H.O.F. are both part of the World Golf Village there).
 I got there pretty late in the afternoon and they were only open until 6:00, but I figured I could get a decent run-through.
 Unfortunately, they don’t offer “twilight” rates.
 It was also raining pretty hard by this point, so some of the outdoor features (a real-grass putting course and a “hole-in-one” challenge hole) were closed down.
-But I had plenty of time to go through all the displays inside.
+However, I had plenty of time to go through all the displays inside.

 The Hall of Fame had a nice mix of displays.
 The opening gallery was a big tribute to Bob Hope, with a bunch of videos, pictures, trophies and memorabilia there to reflect his involvement in the game of golf.
 From there, you go into the history of golf (which I was most interested in).
 They had a ton of old-timey clubs, balls and pictures (some replicas, some originals) to show how the game and equipment evolved.
 They even have a little putting green where you can practice your short game using old wooden clubs and old-fashioned balls.